davidfstr/Crystal-Web-Archiver/README.md

     * Can run Crystal using `python -m crystal`:
         * `poetry run python -m crystal`
     * Add support for Linux platform (Ubuntu 22.04, Fedora 37)

+* CLI improvements
+    * Fixed shell to not hang if exited before UI exited, under certain circumstances.
+    * Fixed {help, exit, quit} functions to be available when Crystal runs as an .app or .exe.
+    * Altered exiting message while windows open to be more accurate.
+    * Pinned the public API of `Project` and `MainWindow`.

+* Testing improvements
+    * Tests are much faster now that download delays are minimized while running tests.
+    * Failure messages are improved whenever a WaitTimedOut.
+    * A screenshot is taken whenever a test fails.
+    * Several race conditions related to accessing the foreground thread are fixed.

 ### v1.4.0b <small>(August 22, 2022)</small>